-Hoop is designed to capture all your tasks across tools automatically…without you ever having to do anything after connecting your tools (Zoom, Google Meet, and Slack).
-By default, Hoop will attend your meetings to capture tasks for you.
+Hoop is designed to capture all your tasks across tools automatically.
+After connecting your tools (Zoom, Google Meet, and Slack) you don't have to do anything.
+By default, Hoop sends a meeting bot to attend your meetings and capture tasks on your behalf.
+And in Slack, Hoop will automatically capture tasks across all messages and channels.

 For many people, the right approach to Hoop is to "set it and forget it.”
-After you’ve connected your tools, Hoop does the work to collect tasks on your behalf.
+After you’ve connected your tools, Hoop does the work to collect tasks and put them into a global task list.

 Telling Hoop to skip specific meetings

-Open the “Events” tab in the top right where you’ll see a list of all the meetings on your calendar sorted by date.
+Open the “Events” tab in the top right where you’ll see a list of all the meetings on your calendar.
 Click into the three dot menu on the right hand side of any upcoming meeting.

-A menu pops up with the text “Enable Task Capture” toggled to the right.
+A menu pops up with the text “Enable Task Capture” option toggled to the right.
 The toggle is green.
 This means that Hoop will be attending the meeting and capturing tasks.
-If you want Hoop to skip themeeting, toggle the attendance button.
-The event will now appear greyed out on your Events screen and Hoop will not attend the meeting (and not asks will be captured during the meeting).
+If you want Hoop to skip the meeting, toggle the attendance button.
+The event will now appear greyed out on your "Events" screen and Hoop will not attend the meeting (and no tasks will be captured during the meeting).

 Telling Hoop to skip recurring meetings